hashicorp/terraform-provider-consul/website/docs/r/config_entry.markdown

 * `name` - (Required) The name of the configuration entry being registered.

+* `partition` - (Optional, Enterprise Only) The partition the config entry is associated with.

 * `namespace` - (Optional, Enterprise Only) The namespace to create the config entry within.

 * `config_json` - (Optional) An arbitrary map of configuration values.